learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 to set up a lot of things 'under the hood'.
 The applications we build are made possible by the contributions of thousands of other coders before us!

-**Remember!** While endlessly fun, programming is a means to an ends: we have a problem/our employer has a problem, and we give the computer instructions to crush the problem.
+**Remember!** While endlessly fun, programming is a means to an end: we have a problem/our employer has a problem, and we give the computer instructions to crush the problem.
 If available, open, and secure code already exists do not hesitate to use it!
 Compared to physical goods, code snippets have less value